The Big Chute Marine Railway

 A first marine railway was finished on this site in 1917 to overcome the 58 foot drop of The Big Chute.
-It was one of the final pieces to complete the Trent Severn Waterway to connect Lake Ontario with Georgian Bay that began in 1833 with the first lock at Bobcaygeon.
+It was one of the final pieces to complete the Trent Severn Waterway connecting Lake Ontario with Georgian Bay that began in 1833 with the first lock at Bobcaygeon.
 The railway was a temporary solution to meet the demands of the Great War; conventional locks would have taken much longer to build.
 The conventional locks and dams they would have required were started in 1919 but abandoned in 1921 due to the post-war recession.

 Instead, the original railway was almost completely rebuilt in 1923-24 to accommodate larger boats.

 As boat traffic increased, a lock was again considered in the 1960s to solve the bottleneck the railway had become.
 But a lock would have allowed the Sea Lamprey access to the valuable Lake Simcoe fishery.
 This voracious Atlantic predator was introduced to the Great Lakes starting with the completion of the Welland Canal in 1829 that connected Lake Ontario to Lake Erie.
 By the 1930s it destroyed the Great Lakes trout fishery.
 Instead, a larger railway was built right next to the old one, started in 1976 and opened in 1978.
 A sign says the 1923 version still serves as a trusty backup, but it’s hard to imagine that relic being cranked up.

 One of the challenges of history is to visualize the circumstances that drove the construction of such an ambitious infrastructure project as the Trent Severn Waterway, even as railroads were making it obvious that any commercial success would be short lived.